Paul Wild (Australian scientist): Latter years

 That is not surprising.
 In a 1995 interview Wild nominated his most significant achievement to be the building of the Culgoora radio-heliograph and providing the world with a unique eye to view and record moving pictures of rapidly changing solar activity.
 He observed:most scientific discoveries, had they not been made by the originator, would have been made by somebody else within a year or so or even less.
 To my mind the most significant discoveries or projects are those which would have eluded other researchers for decades or more. … The [Culgoora radio-heliograph] revealed a whole range of previously unknown phenomena at a wavelength millions of times longer than the wavelength of all other moving pictures ever taken of the sun.
 Today, nearly three decades later, the instrument has not been duplicated and the results remain unique.
 In saying this I do not want to give the impression that I did it all by myself.
-I owe much to the CSIRO and the Ford Foundation for providing the resources and to a wonderful bunch of colleagues who built it and made it all work.
+I owe much to CSIRO and the Ford Foundation for providing the resources and to a wonderful bunch of colleagues who built it and made it all work.

 Paul Wild was a knowledgeable classical music lover, enjoying Beethoven in particular; an expert at The Times crossword puzzles, chess and bridge; a railway enthusiast; a social cricketer and a "walking encyclopaedia of cricket knowledge".
 Although in his consummate professionalism he had an inherent dignity, not far from the surface there was always an innate sense of fun.
 His interviewer for the National Library of Australia oral history project, Ann Moyal, referred to "his story, with its humorous shafts".